 When you experience narrowing or blockage of the vessels that carry blood from the heart to the limbs, you have peripheral artery disease (PAD).
 The condition far more commonly affects the arteries in your legs.
-The skilled team at Peak Heart & Vascular in Laveen, Surprise, Avondale, Flagstaff, or Phoenix, Arizona, helps you manage the condition and open clogged vessels to prevent serious complications like gangrene and amputation.
+The skilled team at Peak Heart & Vascular in Laveen, Sun City West, and Surprise, Arizona, helps you manage the condition and open clogged vessels to prevent serious complications like gangrene and amputation.
 To schedule an appointment, call the offices or book online for help maintaining a high quality of life with peripheral artery disease.

 Arteries carry fresh blood from your heart to tissues throughout your body.
 When these arteries become clogged with cholesterol or other fats, blood can’t get to tissue expediently.
 These clogs are more likely to happen if you have artery wall damage due to an issue like hypertension or diabetes.